selfapplied/rh/README.md

 | Runner-up | Second-best score among $2N$ actions with the mate excluded |
 | Dihedral | Refers to the dihedral group $D_N$ (rotations/reflections over $N$ points) |
 | Mate | The paired action $(\!-s, \neg r)$ excluded from runner-up |

+Analogy: dihedral action ~ Galois action

+- The dihedral group $D_N$ acts on index positions of $(M_N,T_N)$ by rotations/reflections, like a Galois group acts on roots by permutations.
+- The “locked” winner is an invariantly distinguished action under small perturbations (argmax stability), analogous to a Galois-stable feature (e.g., a root selected by a discriminant gap).
+- Mate exclusion mirrors pairing under conjugation: $(s,r)$ and its mate $(\!-s,\neg r)$ form a two-element orbit like complex conjugates.
+- Two-scale lift $(s,r)\mapsto(2s{+}c,r)$ plays the role of compatibility across extensions (refining resolution $N\to2N$ analogous to field extension), preserving the action’s character.

 ## License
 MIT unless noted otherwise.